tentaclius/dwm_sxp_layout/README.md

 TODO
 - [x] Add an empty frame placeholder.
-- [ ] Custom window margins.
+- [x] Support for windows margin/borders.
-- [ ] Support for windows margin/borders.
+- [x] Custom window margins.
 - [ ] Floating configuration for the containers (h, v, m).
 Currently the floating mode only works for **c** element.
-- [ ] Empty container to hide the leftover windows.
+- [ ] Void container to hide the leftover windows.
 - [ ] Provide a reasonable default for sxp layout.
 - [ ] Perhaps, some syntax improvements, e.g. replace `(nth ...)` with something quicker.